vortex-logger/vortex-logger/docs/api.md

 on a long interval, say ten seconds.
 Such a strategy can provide an optimum balance between extremely efficient logging at high demand periods and safer logging at low demand periods.

+If there is a need to wait for the logs to be flushed, a callback should be used.

 * See [`destination` parameter](#destination)
 * See [Asynchronous Logging ⇗](/docs/asynchronous.md)